Locations:

 You can expect some pain, swelling and discomfort.
 Your healthcare provider may recommend taking a week off from work and other physical activities following a clitoral hood reduction with labiaplasty.
 Recovery from a clitoral hood reduction without labiaplasty is often shorter.

-The swelling should improve in six weeks, but you may still look swollen for up to six months after the procedure.
+The swelling should improve in six weeks.
+But your genital area may still look swollen for up to six months after the procedure.

 These steps can ease your recovery: